SAP-samples/abap-platform-rap630/exercises/ex0/README.md

 <details>
         <summary>click to expand the exercise description</summary>

-In case of an SAP led hands-on session we have prepared the followign for your convenience:
+In case of an SAP led hands-on session we have prepared the following for your convenience:

 - two exercise packages `ZRAP630_###` and `ZRAP630_###_EXT` and
 - an extensible managed Business Object (BO) with one entity _Shop_ with generic transactional behavior - i.e. CRUD: Create, Read, Update, and Delete.